GNS-S/x86-16-disassembler/README.md

 # x86-16-disassembler
-Partial 16-bit disassembler modeled after intel 8086 architecture
+Partial 16-bit disassembler written in 16bit assembly, modeled for intel 8086 architecture

 This was an optional task for extra credit in my Computer Architecture course.
 The disassembler itself is a majorly simplified version as writing a proper disassembler in a couple months for an Undergraduate student would be rather ludicrous and for the goal of this task, which is to understand the inner workings of code, this is sufficient.